 D and I spent a month traveling in Nepal in November of last year.
 In between sightseeing around Kathmandu and attempting to get to Mount Everest Base Camp and then Annapurna Base Camp I found time to fit in a cooking class.

-Making them yourself though, takes significantly more time, but is well worth the extra effort.
+As it turns out making them yourself though, takes significantly more time than gobbling them up, but is well worth the extra effort.

 After we had formed the dumplings we steamed them and ate them with a tomato chili sauce and peanut tomato sauce.